Utah's Legal Elite Selection Is Voted On By Peers (Licensed Utah Attorneys) And Published In Utah Business Magazine

 My family and I have been part of this community for many years, working to help keep Davis County a great place.
-Because I care and understand that this office, the employees in it and the safety of you and your family are larger and more important than any one person including me, please see my ANNOUNCEMENTS page .
 This is not the office for someone who simply wants to serve, be involved, create a social club or use their education.
 This is a law office dealing with the most serious cases imaginable.
-I have already proven unequivocally I understand this and measure up to the task.
+I, along with my outstanding staff, have proven unequivocally we understand this and measure up to the task.

 Since 2007, I have served as your elected Davis County / District Attorney.
 I was sworn in for a 3rd term on January 5, 2015.
 In May of 1994, I received my JD degree in Alabama.
 From 1994-2000, I was in private practice specializing in criminal defense and family law.
 I joined the Davis County Attorney’s Office as a prosecutor in January of 2000.
 Prior to my 2007 election, I was the Section Chief of the Special Prosecution Unit in the Davis County Attorney’s Office assigned to the most serious cases pending in the office.
 As both a prosecutor and defense attorney, I have handled thousands of cases, including hundreds of jury and bench trials.
 The breadth of experience ranges from murder, sex offenses, white collar fraud, violent crimes against children and women to all other types of felonies and misdemeanors.
 I have received local, state and national professional awards.
 Many of my cases have been featured on local or national television, including CNN, Fox News and Dateline NBC.
 I have been a frequent local and national presenter for the NDAA (National District Attorney’s Association) for years, as well as in New York City at the John Jay College of Criminal Justice in 2017; the California District Attorney’s Association in 2018; Washington DC in 2015; and an international criminal justice symposium in New Orleans in 2018.
 None of this on your taxpayer dime.